Ahmedemad190/MultiCloudDevOpsProject/README.md

 docker --version

 ```
-:x: the all files should be in the same directory 📁
+> [!WARNING]  the all files should be in the same directory 📁